ThomasByr/tor-brute/README.md

 ## 🔧 Usage

 Simply create a `.cfg` file from [.cfg.example](.cfg.example) and fill it, then provide text files for both usernames and passwords.
+The app will try every combination of usernames and passwords, and will issue a log record for each successful login.

 ```txt
 username_or_password_part_1